GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: GMAI-VL: A General Medical Vision-Language Model

-\paragraph{Stage III: Instruction tuning.} At this stage, we fine-tune our GMAI-VL model (including the vision encoder, the language model, and the projector components) by instruction tuning to enhance its instruction-following and dialogue capabilities.
-The multimodal instruction tuning data is primarily derived from the training data in previous stages, with a filtering process to select high-quality and more suitable data for fine-tuning.
-Specifically, we manually reviewed a subset of each dataset and labeled it as either “high quality” or “low quality.”
-High-quality datasets were used for tuning, while most low-quality ones were excluded, except for a small portion retained for diversity.
-This approach allowed efficient filtering without reviewing every sample.
-Additionally, we incorporate medical text dialogue data to ensure the model's versatility in handling various dialogue scenarios.
-Thus, our instruction tuning data comprises approximately ten million samples.
+\paragraph{Stage III: Instruction tuning.} In this stage, we fine-tune the entire GMAI-VL model—vision encoder, language model, and projector—through instruction tuning to enhance its instruction-following and dialogue capabilities.
+The multimodal instruction data is primarily derived from the previous stages.
+Note that this stage discards the low-quality samples that with too short descriptions or extremely lower confidence in the previous stages.
+Additionally, medical text dialogue data is incorporated to improve the model's handling of various dialogue scenarios.
+This results in ten million samples for instruction tuning.
+During taining, the learning rate is set to \(1e^{-5}\), the total batch size is \(32 \times 4 \times 4\), while other parameters, including optimizer, remain unchanged across stages.